 This recipe was adapted from Vegweb.com.
 As always, feel free to substitute.
 No red beans on hand?
 No problem, use kidney beans.
 Out of canola oil?
 Sub olive oil instead.
-If you’re really in a hurry, pick up some instant brown rice and cook the beans and vegetables together first for 30 minutes, then serve over brown rice.
-We hope you enjoy this recipe as much as we did!
+If you’re really in a hurry, use instant brown rice and cook the beans and vegetables together first for 30 minutes, then serve over brown rice.
+I hope you enjoy this recipe as much as I did!

 - 2 Tbsp. canola oil

 - 2 medium onion

 - 2 cloves garlic, minced

 - 1 green pepper, cut into pieces